-Professor Phil Pollett is recognised internationally for significant contributions to Markov process theory, having settled several open problems and conjectures, and mathematical modelling in population biology, ecology, epidemiology, chemical kinetics, and telecommunications.
+Professor Phil Pollett is recognised internationally for significant contributions to Markov process theory, having settled several open problems and conjectures, and mathematical modelling in population biology, ecology, economics, epidemiology, chemical kinetics, and telecommunications.

 Phil holds an honours degree in Applied Mathematics from the University of Adelaide, and a PhD degree in Applied Probability from the University of Cambridge.
 He joined the University of Queensland Department of Mathematics in 1987 as Senior Lecturer, having previously held positions at the University of Adelaide, Murdoch University and the University of Wales College of Cardiff.
 He was promoted to Reader in 1993 and to Professor in 2004.
 He is a Fellow of the Australian Mathematical Society.